iotaledger/hornet/documentation/docs/getting_started/using_docker_compose.md

 ## Using Your Own Docker Compose File For Running Hornet

-Docker Compose is a tool on top of the Docker engine that help you to define Docker parameters in a structured way using a `docker-compose.yaml` file.
+Docker Compose is a tool on top of the Docker engine that helps you to define Docker parameters in a structured way using a `docker-compose.yaml` file.
 You can create and start the container with a single `docker-compose` command based on your configuration.

 To do so, you will need to create `docker-compose.yml` in the same directory as described in the [Using Docker](https://wiki.iota.org/hornet/getting_started/using_docker) article: